-I'm not going to ask him whether MR. ESCOBAR: Mr. Reeves' perception was reasonable, but I am going to take him through the entire process of what you do even when you have a video and you have certain shots in the video, certain snapshots in the video and those are timed, because you do that as a crime scene detective.
-You have to look at the video.
-You have to look at the timing between the sequence of events.
-You've got to be able to make determinations of when That's all crime someone is pulling a firearm.
-That's not -- that's not necessarily all scenė.
-That's a crime scene detective that's Dr. Hayden. doing that with the physical evidence, the video and what he found there at the particular scene.
+I'm not going to ask him whether MR. ESCOBAR: Mr. Reeves' perception was reasonable, but I am going to take him through the entire process of what you do even when you have a video and you have certain shots in the video, certain snapshots in the video and those are timed, because you do that as a crime scene You have to look at the video.
+You have detective. to look at the timing between the sequence of events.
+You've got to be able to make determinations of when someone is pulling a firearm.
+That's all crime That's not -- that's not necessarily all scene.
+Dr. Hayden.
+That's a crime scene detective that's doing that with the physical evidence, the video and what he found there at the particular scene.